Chronology - Worst Ebola outbreak on record tests global response

 Sept 2: MSF president tells United Nations the world is losing battle to contain Ebola, slams "global inaction".

 Sept.
 3: Epidemic accelerates; deaths top 1,900.
-Officials cite close to 400 deaths in past week.
+Officials say close to 400 deaths in past week.

-Third U.S. missionary doctor with Ebola is flown from Liberia for treatment in Omaha, Nebraska.
+Third U.S. missionary doctor infected with Ebola is flown from Liberia for treatment in Omaha, Nebraska.

 Sept.
 5: Latest WHO tally: more than 2,100 dead out of about 4,000 people thought to have been infected.